 Zoom in and inspect the selection.
 Here, there is a small area that needs tidying up.
 If you miss the small things like this, it can completely spoil the end result.

 While clicking to remove, in the previous step, because the there are very similar tones next to this area, a little too much has been subtracted.
-Switch back to Add to selection (note the + (plus) in the centre of the brush.
+Switch back to Add to selection (note the + (plus) in the center of the brush.

 This is typical when working on similar tone areas.
 Don't undo, but subtract what you don't want and add what you do want.
 The tool learns.